 - Only 2.6% of all female business owners earn $1 million or more annually—compared to 6% of male business owners.

-- 20 percent of adult women (22 million people) say they never negotiate, even when appropriate
+- 20% of adult women ay they never negotiate, even when appropriate

-As a professional woman, you know firsthand that although women have broken down many barriers—that in many ways it is still a “man’s world”, and that you often have to invest extra effort in order to gain professional recognition.
+If you are a professional woman, you might understand these stats firsthand.
+Although women have broken down many barriers—that in many ways it is still a “man’s world”.

-- She’ll learn how to channel her natural creativity into a path where she can pursue her passions
+- She’ll learn how to channel her creativity and passions into a viable career path

-- She’ll learn how to tell her story.
-Think personal branding isn’t important?
-Just talk to future admissions reps, employers, etc.
+- She’ll learn how to communicate better with admissions reps, employers, etc.

-- She learn the basics of managing her business finances which translates into more opportunities to create intergenerational wealth in your family
+- She will learn the basics of managing finances to help create more intergenerational wealth